pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ## Logging

-Log files provide an audit trail necessary to monitor activity within infrastructure, identify policy violations, unusual activity, and highlight security incidents.
+Log files provide an audit trail necessary to monitor activity within infrastructure.
+Use log files to identify policy violations, unusual activity, and security incidents.
 It is vital that logs are captured and retained according to the policies set forth by the organization's security team or governing body.
 Tanzu Application Platform components run as pods on the Kubernetes infrastructure and all components output to standard out, captured as part of the pod logs.

 All Tanzu Application Platform components follow [Kubernetes Logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/) best practices.